 Using a Skybox creates a background for your scene.
-Typical skybox contains skies, clouds, mountains, and other distant scenery.
-Skyboxes use pre rendered cube textures or panoramic texturs.
+A typical skybox contains skies, clouds, mountains, and other distant scenery.
+Skyboxes use pre-rendered cube textures or panoramic textures.

-To learn more about importing and using cube textures see related documentation page here.
+To learn more about importing and using cube textures see the related documentation page here.

 |Cube Texture||The cube texture to draw.|

 |Panoramic Texture||The panoramic texture to draw.
 It should have a resolution ratio close to 2:1.|